BartWaardenburg/leenders-coaching/DEPLOYMENT_FIXES.md

 1. **Local Build**: `pnpm build` should complete successfully
 2. **CI Pipeline**: GitHub Actions should pass all checks
-3. **Deployment**: Automatic deployment should work on push to main
+3. **Deployment**: Vercel should automatically deploy on push to main
 4. **Environment**: All environment variables should be properly loaded
 5. **Static Generation**: All pages including contact page should generate successfully
+6. **Edge Function**: `/api/og` should work without size limit errors

 ## Troubleshooting

 If issues persist:

 1. Check Vercel build logs for specific errors
-2. Verify all environment variables are set correctly
+2. Verify all environment variables are set correctly in Vercel
 3. Ensure Node.js 20+ and pnpm 9.15.9+ are used
 4. Check GitHub Actions logs for CI/CD issues
 5. Verify Sanity project configuration